-Next, let’s measure and prepare some of the ingredients required to make this Limoncello Lemon Cake.
+Next, let’s measure and prepare some of the ingredients required to make this Limoncello bundt cake.

 - In a medium bowl, we will sift together the flour, baking powder, baking soda, and salt.
 Set it aside while we prepare some of the other ingredients.

 - Another ingredient that needs some prepping are the blueberries.
 Once you have rinsed and dried your blueberries, toss them in a bowl with about 1 tablespoon of flour.
 This extra step will prevent the blueberries from sinking to the bottom of the cake.

 - In another bowl, combine the juice of one lemon, the zest of two lemons and the Limoncello cream.